Drama (American band): 2018: Lies After Love EP

-After releasing its first single "Majid" in April, the duo independently released their sophomore EP Lies After Love in May 2018.
+Leading with the release of "Majid" in April 2018, the duo independently released their sophomore EP Lies After Love to stream through Hypebeast the following month.
 The EP's title summarizes the lyrical content of its songs, which are about "affirmations and lies one tells themselves to get over a heartbreak" as Rosa explained.
-The band supported the release with a series of U.S. tour dates on the US West Coast and a performance at Mamby on the Beach festival in June, followed by the Middle East and Europe in the fall.
-Over the course of the next year, the duo released singles "Ready for Love" in October 2018, "Dead and Gone" in January 2019, and "Give No Fucks" in June 2019.
-The band also toured with French artist Jain in fall 2018, and completed their own 15-date North American headline tour in February 2019 including a sold-out show at the Echo in Los Angeles.
+The band supported the release with a series of U.S. tour dates on the US West Coast, which included a performance at Mamby on the Beach festival in June, followed by the Middle East and Europe in the fall.
+The duo released the single "Ready for Love" in October 2018.
+The band also toured with French artist Jain in fall 2018 as support on his North American tour, which included sold out shows in Chicago, Los Angeles, and New York City.
+Drama ended the year with a tour that included shows in Boston and the East Coast, with a final performance at Lincoln Hall in Chicago.

-2019–Present: Ghostly International and Dance Without Me
+2019: Ghostly International

+Drama released the single "Dead and Gone" in January 2019.
+The band completed their own 15-date North American headline tour in February 2019.
+In June, they released the single "Give No Fucks".

+That year, Drama embarked on a tour that included over 20 performances, including a sold-out show at The Echo in Los Angeles and a series of shows at South by Southwest (SXSW) in April.

-In 2019 Drama signed with independent label Ghostly International, releasing their first single "Hold On" with the label in September followed by a tour with SG Lewis that fall.
-In November, Drama announced their debut album Dance Without Me as well as their 2020 North American, UK, and European headline tour dates alongside their single release "Gimme Gimme."
-The band released two additional singles before the album: "Nine One One" in December, and "Years" in January 2020 with a video directed by Adam Chitayat.
+Drama signed with independent label Ghostly International in September.
+Shortly after, they performed at a showcase at Metro Chicago for the label's 20th anniversary.
+The band released their first pre-album single "Hold On" with the label that month followed by a tour with SG Lewis later that fall.
+In November, they followed up with "Gimme Gimme," and on December 5, they released "Nine One One."

+In November, following the releases of "Hold On" and "Gimme Gimme", Drama announced their debut album Dance Without Me as well as their 2020 North American, UK, and European headline tour dates slated to begin in February 2020, with sold out shows set for cities such as Los Angeles, Portland, Toronto, Boston, Chicago, Houston, and others.
+Before releasing the album, the band released "Years" in January 2020 with a video directed by Adam Chitayat.
 The latter track was named "Today's Top Tune" by LA radio station KCRW in February.